Yoga for Slip Disc

 Cure Slipped Disc with Therapy Yoga & Get complete Slipped Disc Pain Relief without Surgery

-Therapy Yoga Asanas for Slip Disc
+Therapeutic Yoga Asanas for Slip Disc

-Props are effective for beginners, people above 40 years of age, less flexible people, children, people with some disease or disability but strictly need a certified and experienced Iyengar yoga teacher for the supervision.
+Props are effective for beginners, people above 40 years of age, less flexible people, children, people with some disease or disability but strictly need a certified and experienced Therapeutic yoga teacher for the supervision.